Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Day 1

-Start your 5 days in Copenhagen with a delectable brunch highlighting the Danish small plates concept offered in various breakfast spots across the city.
-From 8:30 AM onwards every day at Mad & Kaffe, curate the elements on your brunch board to enjoy a personalized combination of small plates —you can also select the same dish several times!
+Start your 5 days in Copenhagen with a delectable brunch highlighting the Danish small plates concept.
+From 8:30 AM onwards every day at Mad & Kaffe, curate the elements on your modular brunch board to sample a personalized combination of flavors—or opt for the same dish multiple times!

-Upon entering the cozy cafe, indicate on the menu checklist which of the three, five, or seven dishes you’d like to taste.
-The menu rotates seasonally, with various bakery, dairy, protein, green, and dessert options available.
-The menu also indicates which plates have gluten, nuts, dairy, and which are vegan or vegetarian friendly, so it’s the perfect place to take companions with a range of food preferences and restrictions.
+Instead of ordering one main entrée, indicate on the seasonal menu which of the 3, 5, or 7 dishes you’d like to taste from the bakery, dairy, protein, green, and dessert options available.
+Gluten, nut, and dairy allergy-designations plus vegan and vegetarian-friendly choices make this the perfect place for travel groups with a range of food preferences and restrictions.

 A traditional Danish breakfast spread featuring pastries, scrambled eggs, and cured meats in a cozy Copenhagen café.

 Visiting Copenhagen in November, I enjoyed the croissant, greek-inspired yogurt, Danish bacon, scrambled eggs, and gingerbread on a gloomy rainy morning.
-Each and every plate was absolutely scrumptious as I cleared out my brunch board and washed everything down with a warm elderflower “Winter’s Hug.”
-Reservations aren’t offered for breakfast, so show up and wait to be seated!
+Each plate was absolutely scrumptious as I cleared out my board and washed everything down with a warm elderflower “Winter’s Hug.”

 Rosenborg Castle

-Aside from showcasing outrageously ornate gold and silver furnishings in maximally-decorated parlors, this particular landmark also houses historic weapons in the armory, handcrafted amber and ivory art pieces, and old royal memorabilia including two crowns with the biggest sapphire I’ve ever seen.
+One of four palaces detailed in this itinerary, Rosenborg Castle (official site) is located in the center of Copenhagen in the middle of Kongens Have and sheds light on the 1448-1863 House of Oldenburg.
+Aside from showcasing outrageously ornate furnishings in maximally-decorated parlors, this landmark also houses historic weapons in the armory, handcrafted amber and ivory art pieces, and the Danish Crown Jewels with the biggest sapphire I’ve ever seen.

 Check out the King’s Garden before you leave—the rose garden to the right of the moat is particularly enchanting with neatly-manicured hedges shaped like stars flanking the rose beds.